 Current Events and Announcements:

-14th Annual Alma Dea Morani, M.D.
-Renaissance Woman Award Presentation
+Call for Nominations for the 2014 Alma Dea Morani, M.D.
+Renaissance Woman Award

 2013 Fellowship Awardee

 Lecturer in History, Director of the History of Family Project

 University of Limerick, Ireland

 Dr. Brethnach has published on Irish socio-economic and health histories in the nineteenth and twentieth centuries as well as contributed to numerous research projects and papers.
 She has a Ph.D. in history from the National University of Ireland and an MA of History from the National University of Ireland.

 Her research focuses on how the poor experienced, engaged with and negotiated medical services in Ireland and in North America from 1860-1912.
 It builds on Breathnach’s wider studies on the family unit and the social history of medicine in Ireland and will help to advance her hypothesis that the rural Irish female was slow to medicalize, not only for socio-economic reasons, but also for reasons of personal agency (Breathnach, 2011a, 2011b, 2012a).
 Using evidence from Boston dispensary and various hospital records this research aims to show that Irish women continued to present as a problematic group long after the ethnic associations with cholera and typhoid outbreaks of earlier decades had dissipated (Kraut, 1994; Rosenberg 1997).